HainanZhao/gemini-cli-job/README.md

 ### Poor AI Output Quality?

-1. **Update template files** - Add specific info about your team/products
+1. **Update context files** - Add specific info about your team/products
-2. **Improve job parameters** - Be more specific in template parameters
+2. **Improve job parameters** - Be more specific in context parameters
-3. **Check context loading** - Ensure template files exist and have content
+3. **Check context loading** - Ensure context files exist and have content

 ### Scheduling Issues?